This post may contain affiliate links. Please read my disclosure for more information.

 Keep an ongoing notepad on your phone, computer, or desk and every time you think of an item you need, add it to your grocery list.
 Plan your meals in advance in order to save.

 Planning your meals for each day will prevent you from that quick run out for pizza, and spending an unnecessary extra $25, when you realize you don’t have the ingredients on hand or you’re feeling uninspired.

-This is also a great way to eliminate food waste that happens when you buy more than you need and it goes bad.
+This is also a great way to eliminate food waste that happens when you buy more than you need at the grocery store and it goes bad.

-*Bonus tip: DO NOT SHOP WHEN HUNGRY!
+*Bonus money saving tip on food: DO NOT SHOP WHEN HUNGRY!
 Your stomach will take over and you will definitely buy unnecessary items.

 But it is very expensive, and will basically blow your frugal living goals and your budget.

 If eating out is a social affair for you, invite all your friends over for a potluck instead and make use of your slow cooker for something cheap.

 If your go-to date is heading to your favorite restaurant, cook a meal at home together instead.
 Check out this list of the Top 13 Romantic Food Scenes in Movies!

-If goin out to eat is your favorite alone time, crank up the music and dance around your kitchen at home while trying out a fun new recipe!
+If going out to eat is your favorite alone time, crank up the music and dance around your kitchen at home while trying out a fun new recipe!
 No one said frugal eating couldn’t be fun!